wenotch/Zentum-Mobile-view/README.md

 # Zentum-Mobile-view
-A recrutiment page for Zentrum. a social tech start up
+A recrutiment page for Zentrum.
+A social tech start up